GU-CLASP/GU-CLASP.github.io/content/pages/people/nina-tahmasebi/index.md

 profileImage: ""
 ---

-Nina Tahmasebi, Researcher in Computational Linguistics in FLoV
+Nina Tahmasebi, Researcher in Computational Linguistics in FLoV.